Baptistou/CMDSearch/README.md

  @frelp   - relative path of the file
  @fname   - name of the file
  @fext    - extension of the file
+ @fn8.3   - short name 8.3 of the file
  @fattr   - attributes of the file
  @fdate   - last modified date of the file
  @ftime   - last modified time of the file